osbuild/guides/src/image-builder-on-premises/oscap-remediation.md

 ## OpenSCAP

-The `OpenSCAP` tool enables users to scan images for vulnerabilities and then remediate the non-compliances according to pre-defined security standards.
+The `OpenSCAP` tool enables users to scan images for vulnerabilities and then remediate the non-compliances according to predefined security standards.
 A limitation of this is that it is not always trivial to fix all issues after the first boot of the image.

-## Build-time Remedation
+## Build-time Remediation

 To solve this issue, an [osbuild stage] runs the `OpenSCAP` tool on the filesystem tree while the image is being built.
 The `OpenSCAP` tool runs the standard evaluation for the given profile and applies the remediations to the image.
 This process enables the user to build a more completely